 Pre-Show Entertainment

-While patrons are having dinner students from the Rosebud Centre of the Arts are providing entertainment.
+While patrons are having dinner, the students from the Rosebud Centre of the Arts are providing entertainment.
 Three girls were singing and playing the violin, and they were fantastic.
 During the meal, we were also told that there would be a screening of a student film upstairs in the conference room, which I decided to check out.
 The film was a scene from another show at Rosebud called Last Train to Nibroc that two groups of students had filmed and edited.
 I hadn’t seen this show, but the short films were entertaining, and it was clear the students were excited and passionate about their work.
 I love when kids and young people (god I sound old) get involved with theatre or any type of arts and culture.

 The Show